javimanotas/computational-geometry/README.md

-# computational-geometry
+# Computational geometry
-Visualization of geometry algorithms
+Implementation and visualization of common 2D and 3D geometry algorithms